Justin Bieber’s Arrest Over 2013 Brazil Hotel Graffiti Possible? [Fact Checking]

 Unfortunately, that “somewhere else” turned out to be the once abandoned Hotel Nacional.
 The then teen singer was subsequently charged with a crime of vandalism against the city order and cultural heritage in November 2013 because the Hotel Nacional is protected as a heritage site by the Brazilian government.

-According to police, officers tried to find the heartthrob after he left the wall at around 6am and went into private mansion he rented during his trip to Brazil, but the Biebs had already left.
+According to police, officers tried to find the heartthrob after he left the wall at around 6 a.m. and went to the private mansion he rented during his trip to Brazil, but the Biebs had already left.

-In November 2013, it was decided by the Brazilian court that Justin wouldn’t be arrested but would pay a fine., in 2015 it was suspended so the statute of limitations didn’t run out, which obviously left a window open for it to be reopened when he returned.
+In November 2013, it was decided by the Brazilian court that Justin wouldn’t be arrested but would pay a fine.
+In 2015, it was suspended so the statute of limitations didn’t run out, which obviously left a window open for it to be reopened when he returned.

 Justin Bieber faces being ARRESTED in Brazil four years after allegedly spray painting graffiti on wall of hotel https://t.co/EkEGL8O7tV pic.twitter.com/hIrgagiZXa